 A common learning curve shows that the cumulative average time to complete a manual task (in which learning is involved) will decrease 20% whenever the cumulative volume doubles.
 This common learning curve (where the cumulative average time decreases by 20%) is known as an 80% learning curve.

 Example of 80% Learning Curve

-Let's illustrate the 80% learning curve with a person learning to design and code websites of similar size and complexity.
-If the first website takes 100 hours, then after the second website the cumulative average time will be 80 hours (80% of 100 hours).
-The cumulative average of 80 hours consists of 100 hours for the first website plus only 60 hours for the second website resulting in a total of 160 hours divided by 2 websites = 80 hours.
+To illustrate the 80% learning curve, let's use as an example a person learning to design and code websites of similar size and complexity.
+If the first website takes the person 100 hours, then after the second website the cumulative average time will be 80 hours (80% of 100 hours).
+This cumulative average of 80 hours consists of 100 hours for the first website plus only 60 hours for the second website resulting in a total of 160 hours divided by 2 websites = 80 hours.

-The learning curve is important for setting standards, estimating costs, and establishing selling prices.
+In accounting, the learning curve is important for setting standards, estimating costs, and establishing selling prices.